 About the Postdoc Track

-The 6-week Compass Postdoc Track is delivered remotely, allowing for flexibility and removing the need for travel.
-This training approach provides time to practice and apply learning.
-Scholars will learn with peers at institutions across the United States in an interactive and team-based approach.
+The Compass Postdoc Track is delivered remotely, allowing for flexibility and removing the need for travel.
+This approach provides time to practice and apply learning.
+Scholars will learn with peers at institutions across the United States in a manner that is interactive and team-based.
 Scholars should expect to be in regular communication with peers and Compass leadership.
-We seek people from varied backgrounds, experiences, and disciplines to join our collaborative learning community.
+We seek people from diverse backgrounds, experiences, and disciplines to join our collaborative learning community.

 We believe that the essential skills and resources needed for career success should be available to all – not left to guesswork.